How to Live Stream Conferences and Virtual Meetings [2024 Update]

 Give users access to your virtual event by live streaming and recording for later use on demand.

-Here at Dacast, we’ve witnessed first-hand the impact of using a live streaming platform to maximize the reach of a wide variety of professional events.
+Here at Dacast, we’ve witnessed first-hand the impact of using a live streaming platform to maximize the reach of a wide variety of professional virtual events.
 Some of the applications and benefits of live streaming conferences and virtual streaming events include the ability to:

 • Stream key parts of sold-out venues to extra viewers